KontorProtocol/Documentation/docs/getting-started.md

    rustup target add wasm32-unknown-unknown
    ```

-## Working with the Sigil Package
+## Working with the Sigil ZIP Package

-You will receive a zip package containing two Rust workspaces.
+You will receive a ZIP package containing two Rust workspaces.
 Follow these steps to get started:

-1. **Unzip the Package**: Extract the zip file provided to you via messaging (e.g., Telegram).
+1. **Unzip the Package**: Extract the ZIP file provided to you via messaging (e.g., Telegram).
 The extracted directory has the following structure:
    ```
    sigil-package/
    ├── Kontor/